 It is possible to be given a positive drug test for using Adderall, even if you have never ingested the substance in your life.
 There are similar drugs that tests can occasionally mistake for Adderall, for example.
 There is also a long list of medications with histories of false positives, including Robitussin, Advil, Aleve, Benadryl, Prozac, Sudafed, and Zoloft.

 False positives are not common, though.
 If you do take one of the listed medications, or something else that delivers an incorrect test result, talk with your health care provider about taking a break from the drug before the test.
 Your body needs to have enough time to reset and produce accurate results.
+Also read our article about foods to avoid before a drug test.

 How To Pass a Drug Test for Adderall?